Overview of Configuration Management Controls for CMMC 2.0 Compliance

 User-Installed Software (CM.L2-3.4.9)

-To prevent security risks, organizations must restrict users from installing unauthorized software.
+Organizations must restrict users from installing unauthorized software to prevent security risks.

 How to Implement Configuration Management Controls for CMMC 2.0 Compliance